By Lambert Strether of Corrente.

 Shipping: “Leasing firms buy more planes than ailing airlines for first time” [Reuters (UserFriendly)].
 “Aircraft leasing companies are for the first time buying more of the world’s passenger planes than airlines after the pandemic clobbered carriers around the world, senior industry executives said on Monday.
 The historic shift, following decades of gradual growth, is down to leasing giants being able to access cheaper financing than carriers in another sign of the financial woes facing much of the airline industry, they said….
 ‘Leased content has grown to around 60% of deliveries,’ Udvar-Hazy, executive chairman of lessor Air Lease Corp (AL.N), told the Airline Economics conference in London.”

 The Bezzle: “Uber on course to post first profitable quarter” [Financial Times].
-“Uber has said it is on course to report its first-ever profitable quarter, , after more than a decade of burning through billions of dollars in cash… ‘With positive adjusted EBITDA in July and August, we believe Uber is now tracking towards adjusted EBITDA break-even in Q3, well ahead of our prior guidance,’ said [Uber’s chief financial officer Nelson Chai], in a filing released before markets’ opening on Tuesday.” • So, for some definition of “profit”….
+“Uber has said it is on course to report its first-ever profitable quarter, on an adjusted basis, after more than a decade of burning through billions of dollars in cash… ‘With positive adjusted EBITDA in July and August, we believe Uber is now tracking towards adjusted EBITDA break-even in Q3, well ahead of our prior guidance,’ said [Uber’s chief financial officer Nelson Chai], in a filing released before markets’ opening on Tuesday.” • So, for some definition of “profit”….

 The Bezzle: “China rolls out autonomous driving standards as carmakers work towards making self-driving a reality” [South China Morning Post]. “:China has published its first national standards for grading autonomous driving, which will come into force in March, providing a benchmark for carmakers to develop the futuristic technology.
 China’s six-level standards, called ‘Taxonomy of Driving Automation for Vehicles,’ provides official definitions for self-driving cars from level zero (L0), which relies largely on human drivers, to L5 that achieves ‘full driving automation.’
 Before its introduction, local carmakers used the United States-based Society of Automotive Engineers’ (SAE) definition.
 While it is similar to the Chinese version, the mainland standards give technology a slightly larger role, experts said….
 It was drafted by 11 major carmakers and suppliers, including Ford, BMW and Volkswagen’s China units as well as some domestic giants like Geely and GAC Group, and the Ministry of Industry and Information Technology (MIIT) will oversee its adoption.
 Last year, the MIIT published the draft standards, and state-broadcaster CCTV reported that it would take effect in January this year.
 However, its implementation was delayed without any explanation.”